-The most pressing concern for the NHS is to maintain its core principle of equitable access to high quality health care,
+The most pressing concern for the NHS is to maintain its core principle of equitable access to high quality health care, free at the point of need.
+This will involve addressing those inequalities in health care that do exist, avoiding introducing policies that will increase health inequalities and ensuring that health care provision across the country is planned and resourced so that it reduces heath inequalities.
+Specifically the panel identified the following priority areas through which the health sector can play an important role in reducing health inequalities.
 Firstly the NHS needs to allocate resources so that they reduce health inequalities within the North and between the North and the rest of England.
 There is evidence to indicate that the policy to increase the proportion of NHS resources going to deprived areas did lead to a narrowing of inequalities in mortality from some causes.
 This highlights the importance of having resource allocation policies with an explicit goal to reduce inequalities in outcomes.